 This guide was developed to clarify support and services to caregivers providing service in the Edmonton Region.
 The information contained is Ministry policy, with regional practice guidelines included.
-This guide will be distributed to all Edmonton Region caregivers and their agencies, Child and Family Services (CFS) staff and Collaborative Service Delivery (CSD) agencies.
+This guide will be distributed to all Edmonton Region caregivers and their agencies, Children's Services - Edmonton Region staff and Collaborative Service Delivery (CSD) agencies.